2 ACCOUNTING POLICIES

 Acquisition of rights to manage and administer the schemes of Goldman Sachs Mutual Fund have been stated at cost net of impairment losses, if any.

-2.4 Impairment of Assets
+2.4 Impairment of assets

-Goodwill and intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
+Goodwill and intangible assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
+An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
-For the purposes
+For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or Groups of assets (cash-generating units).
+Non-financial assets other than goodwill

 The Company assesses at each balance sheet date whether there is any indication that an asset may be impaired.
 If any such indication exists, the Company estimates the recoverable amount of the asset.
 If such recoverable amount of the asset or the recoverable amount of the cash-generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
-The reduction is treated as an impairment loss and is recognised in the statement of profit and loss.
+The reduction is treated as an impairment loss and is recognized in the statement of profit and loss.
 If at the balance sheet date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount subject to a maximum of depreciable historical cost.

 The Company assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
-The Company recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
+The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low- value assets.
+The Company recognizes lease liabilities to make lease payments and right- of-use assets representing the right to use the underlying assets.

-The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
+The Company recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
-The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
+The cost of right-of-use assets includes the amount of lease liabilities recognized, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets.

 2.8 Financial Assets